Non-cyclic Torsion of Elliptic Curves Over Imaginary Quadratic Fields of Class Number 1: Growth of Torsion

-If not, it is either a product of two quadratic polynomials or product of two linear and one quadratic polynomial since $3$ does not divide the order of Gal($L/K).$ We will argue both cases together.
-Let us write $f$ as a product of two polynomials:
+If $f(x)$ is not irreducible over $K$, then it is either a product of two quadratic polynomials or one quadratic with two linear polynomials.
+We will deal with both cases with the following argument.
+Let